lifedox/granular-configuration-language/doc-spec/getting_started.md

 )
 ```

-- Comments:
 - This case has been seen enough in the past that the caching of configurations was added for this option.
+  - Caching is only available for immutable configurations.
+(See [Immutable vs. Mutable](concepts.md#immutable-vs-mutable))
 - This case requires not having an embedded configuration.
   - Which means, defaults are defined programmatically, which means configuration is split between Python and YAML code, which is additional context switching and file search (one `config.yaml` vs. many `.py` files with one called `config.py`).
 - Use of [Pydantic](https://docs.pydantic.dev/latest/) is recommended for configuration validation and, if using, for defaulting.
-    - Use a [cached](https://docs.python.org/3/library/functools.html#functools.cache) function to do Pydantic check, so the configuration stays cached during import time.
+  - Use a cached function (such as using {py:func}`~functools.cache`) to do Pydantic check, so the configuration stays cached during import time.
 Otherwise, each Pydantic check will flush the cache.
+  - For just type annotated configuration, see [Type annotating your configuration](#type-annotating-your-configuration)

 ### Pulling configuration using wildcards